October 15, 2019

 “Hypnotists have special powers!”

-Not afraid!
-They can undoubtedly give powerful results, but it’s not as supernatural as all those old Hollywood movies would have us believe!
+Don’t be afraid!
+They can undoubtedly produce powerful results, but they’re not as supernatural as all those old Hollywood movies would have us believe!

 Hypnotists do not have special powers.
-They know to help you immerse yourself in a deep state of relaxation, then convey the exact message to your inner mind, which puts thought into action … literally!
+They know how to help you immerse yourself in a deep state of relaxation and then convey the exact message to your inner mind, which puts thought into action—literally!

-In reality, all Clinical Hypnotherapy is an “auto-hypnotherapy.”
+In reality, all clinical hypnotherapy is “auto-hypnotherapy.”
 You are the one doing the work and transforming your thought patterns.
-The hypnotist (or recording of Clinical Hypnosis) supports the process for you.
+The hypnotist (or recording of clinical hypnosis) supports the process for you.

 Can I be hypnotized?

-It is probably the most posed question by a practicing hypnotist.
-There is also some controversy about your ability to reach different levels of the hypnotic trance.
-Although I will not discuss this topic for the moment, I want you to know that some recent studies indicate that taking advantage of your Hypnotherapy session has nothing to do with the level of trance you can live.
+It is probably the most frequently asked question by a practicing hypnotist.
+There is also some controversy about your ability to reach different levels of hypnotic trance.
+Although I will not discuss this topic for the moment, I want you to know that some recent studies indicate that taking advantage of your Hypnotherapy session has nothing to do with the level of trance you can live in.

 Can I be hypnotized